ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 should lead to higher-quality interviews overall, and better experience for candidates.

-# A final offering: my personal interviewing TODO list
+# A final offering: my personal TODO list

-To conclude this blog post (yup that's the last section!
-Good job making it this far!), here is the precise list of things I did to prepare myself for interviews last year.
+To conclude this blog post (that's the last section!
+Good job making it this far!) here is the precise list of things I did to prepare myself for interviews at the end of 2018.
 Beware this is *my* list.
-Yours may vary widely, especially if you're interviewing for a different role or for a different set of companies.
+Yours may vary widely especially if you're interviewing for a different role or for a different set of companies.
-FYI: I was interviewing for performance/infrastructure/backend/full-stack software engineering positions, with Python as my language of choice whenever coding was needed.
+FYI: I interviewed for performance/infrastructure/backend/full-stack software engineering positions, with Python as my language of choice whenever coding was needed.